What's the breakdown of an average utility bill?

 Other costs

-Meter installation and gas storage costs comprise small percentages of your energy bill.
+Other costs, such as meter installation and gas storage costs, also comprise small percentages of your utility bill.

-How to save money on your energy bill
+How to save money on your utility bill

 These energy-saving tips will help you bring your energy bills down as well as reduce your carbon footprint.